burgerga/INTOXICOM_Workshop_1/paper/paper.md

 between the ELIXIR Toxicology Community and the FAIRsharing project, recently boosted by a FAIRsharing Community Champion project.

-The main focus of the second day was around the topic second hands-on session, FAIR Implementation Profiles (FIPs).
-These FIPs formalize a community partice or even standard that guides members of those community, and possible even outside that community, with minimal expectations and best practices.
+The main focus of the second day was on the topic second hands-on session, FAIR Implementation Profiles (FIPs).
+These FIPs formalize a community practice or even standard that guides members of those communities, and possibly even outside that community, with minimal expectations and best practices.
 There is a DSWizard-based tool to create FIPs which has been used by the WorldFAIR project for ready-for-modelling datasets for nanoinformatics [@citesForInformation:WFFIP1] and